alto-wg/draft-alto-pv/services.md

   The body of the Path Vector part MUST be a JSON object with the same format as defined in Section 11.5.1.6 of {{RFC7285}}.
-The JSON object MUST include the `vtag` field in the `meta` field, which provides the version tag of the returned endpoint cost map.
+The JSON object MUST include the `vtag` field in the `meta` field, which provides the version tag of the returned EndpointCostMapData.
 The resource ID of the version tag MUST follow the format of

   ~~~
   resource-id '.' part-resource-id